Concern for Community

 Coast Electric sponsors high school juniors from Hancock, Harrison and Pearl River counties for all-expense-paid leadership trips to Jackson and Washington, D.C.
 The Youth Leadership program is sponsored by the National Rural Electric Cooperative Association (NRECA), which brings more than 1,700 high school juniors from across the nation to Washington, D.C., each summer where they learn about cooperatives and rural electrification from a national perspective.
 They also visit monuments and memorials and enjoy other wonderful sightseeing experiences.

 School counselors nominate two students from their schools to apply for the program.
 Nominees participate in a day of team building and interviews where judges select Youth Leadership representatives.
-For more information about the Youth Tour Program, contact your school counselor.
+For more information about the Youth Leadership Program, contact your school counselor.

 Find out more about Youth Tour.